Simon Karam: Alliances and views

 Karam was part of the Qornet Shehwan movement and was one of the political figures, including Samir Frangieh and Walid Jumblatt, who supported the implementation of the Taif accords and the withdrawal of Syrian troops from Lebanon.
 Karam left the Qornet Shehwan movement in May 2005 before the elections.
 He was close to the Lebanese journalist and politician Gebran Tueni who was assassinated in December 2005.
 Following the assassination Karam argued that the incident was a catastrophe and was carried out by the Syrian forces led by the Syrian President Bashar al-Assad.
 Both Tueni and Karam stated in 2000 that Syria did not consider Lebanon as a sovereign country, but as a satellite country under its domination due to the fact that Lebanon could not take part in the negotiations with Israel.

 Karam was among the signatories of the Statement of Solidarity which was issued at the beginning of the Syrian civil war in April 2011.
 The statement expressed the solidarity of the Lebanese intellectuals with Syrians in their struggle against Bashar al-Assad.
+In April 2026 he was chosen to lead the peace talks with Israel.